arfc/d3ploy/README.md

 - **driving_commod**: The driving commodity for the institution.
 - **demand_eq**:  The demand equation for the driving commodity, using `t` as the dependent variable.
 - **calc_method**: This is the method used to predict the supply and demand.
+- **buffer_type**: This is a mapstringstring defining each commodity and the type of supply/capacity buffer for it.
+For percentage, the user should input `perc`, for a absolute value, the user should input `float`.
+The default is percentage.

 #### Differing Inputs
 DemandDrivenDeploymentInst:
 - **supply_buffer**: This is the amount above demand that the user wants the supply to meet.
+The user can define the buffer type in the state variable `buffer_type`.
-The user has an option of inputting a percentage or a float.
-The choice is determined by adding a 'p' or 'n' before the value.
-If the user wants a 20% value of supply higher than demand, they should input 'p0.2' and if the user wants a 100[whatever unit] value of supply higher than demand, they should input 'n100'.
+If the user wants a 20% value of supply higher than demand, they should input '0.2' and if the user wants a 100[whatever unit] value of supply higher than demand, they should input '100'.

 SupplyDrivenDeploymentInst:
 - **capacity_buffer**: This is the amount above supply that the user wants the capacity to meet.
+The user can define the buffer type in the state variable `buffer_type`.
-The user has an option of inputting a percentage or a float.
-The choice is determined by adding a 'p' or 'n' before the value.
-If the user wants a 20% value of capacity higher than supply, they should input 'p0.2' and if the user wants a 100[whatever unit] value of capacity higher than supply, they should input 'n100'.
+If the user wants a 20% value of capacity higher than supply, they should input '0.2' and if the user wants a 100[whatever unit] value of capacity higher than supply, they should input '100'.

 ### Prediction Methods